 Farro: Toast in a pan with olive oil till golden brown, transfer in a bowl.
-In the same pan, sweat onions and garlic till brown.
+In the same pan, sweat onions and garlic.
 Add wine and reduce it till almost evaporated.
 Add back toasted farro.
-Add warm vegetable stock and cook till farro is tender.
-Toss in butter and stir.
-Add squash and kale and season with salt and pepper.
+Add vegetable stock and cook till farro is tender.
+Add some butter just because.
+Now add squash and kale and season with salt and pepper.
 Lastly add parmesan cheese.

-To serve, place a spoonful of herb sauce on the plate, scoop out farro and place the chicken on top of it.
+To serve, place a spoonful of herb sauce on the plate, then farro and place the chicken on top of it.
 Tadaan!

 black dog :: food blog says